paulaehab/Detect-Emotions-From-The-Posts/README.md

  5-Remove any URLS in text using function ```cleaning_URLs``` in the code
  6- Remove any number in text using function ```cleaning_numbers``` in the code
  7- Remove any stop words in text like (the - this - any -etc.)
  8- Stem each word in the text which mean reducing a word to its word stem that affixes to suffixes and prefixes
+ 9- using TFIDF algorithum to to transfer the text to numerical vectors in which the mahcine learning model can under stand it
  ## Approaching models
  ### First classical machine learning  model
  I made a mchine learning model on the first dataset to detect 6 emotions (Sad - Happy - Love - Anger - Fear - Surprise)